The soluble radical and orbits of certain maps on finite groups: Groups of type and

 \section{Groups of type $\SL_n(q)$ and $\pL_n(q)$}

 The treatment of finite simple groups of Lie type is more involved.
-In this section we begin by handling the groups $\SL_2(q)$ and $\pL_2(q)$, and then using these groups to settle the case of groups $\SL_n(q)$ and $\pL_n(q)$ with $n\geqslant3$.
+In this section we begin by proving the Lemma \ref{PSL2} (stated in Section 2); then we use the information that it provides about the groups $\SL_2(q)$ and $\pL_2(q)$ to settle the case of groups $\SL_n(q)$ and $\pL_n(q)$ with $n\geqslant3$.
 We require the following information about their automorphism groups: it follows directly from results due essentially to Dieudonn\'e \cite{dieudonne}.
 For (b), see also p.\ xvi in the Atlas \cite{atlas}.

 \begin{lemma} Let $q = p^f$ be a prime power and suppose that either $n\geqslant3$ or $n= 2$ and $q\geqslant4$.
-Then \begin{enumerate} \item[\rm(a)] The automorphism groups of $\SL_n(q)$ and $\pL(q)$ are isomorphic and have order at most $q^{n^2}$. \item[\rm(b)] The outer automorphism group $\Out (\pL_n(q))$ of $\pL_n(q)$ satisfies
+Then \begin{enumerate} \item[\rm(a)] The automorphism groups of $\SL_n(q)$ and $\pL_n(q)$ are isomorphic and have order at most $q^{n^2}$. \item[\rm(b)] The outer automorphism group $\Out (\pL_n(q))$ of $\pL_n(q)$ satisfies

 \end{enumerate} \end{lemma}